 The internet of things has found its way to the city streets.
-Leuven MindGate participates in Leuven's Smart City project, where urban renewal and data are combined to increase sustainable mobility in and around Leuven.
+Leuven MindGate participates in Leuven's Smart City project, where urban renewal and data are combined to increase sustainable living, working, studying in and around Leuven.
 A crucial step in Leuven's goal to become climate neutral by 2030.

-Leuven is a historical city with an industrial past.
+Leuven is a historical city with an industrial past and a clean and healthy, tech-driven future.
 The industrial revolution brought many factories and breweries to Leuven and up to this day Leuven still houses the world's largest brewer: AB-InBev.

-The Smart City project aims to work around these four points:
+The Smart City project aims to focus on these five themes: